Temporal Contrastive Learning through implicit non-equilibrium memory: Realizing memory kernels through integral feedback

 \textbf{Learning in nanofluidic systems.} An emerging platform for neuromorphic computing involves nanofluidic memristor networks (Fig. \ref{fig:implementation}B) driven by voltage sources\cite{robin2021modeling,robin2023long,xiong2023neuromorphic,kamsma2023iontronic}.
 Each memristic element naturally displays Hebbian behavior; as voltage drops across the memristor, ions are recruited which modify the conductance of the element.
 In this Hebbian picture, the voltage drop across a network element plays the role of the synaptic current $s_{ij}$.

 Here, we make a simple modification to allow for contrastive learning, where each element in the network is composed not of a single memristor but of a capacitor and memristor connected in series.
 If voltage drops are established across a compound capacitor memristor element, then voltage initially drives a current across the memristor.
 However, this initial spike in current is suppressed on the timescale of the charging capacitor.
-Due to the feedback control from the capacitor, the voltage that the memristor experiences is $u_{ij}(t) \approx \dot{s}_{ij}(t)$.
-This simple modification therefore naturally allows for nanofluidic systems which update network conductances contrastively.
+To see this, note that as in the viscoelastic system (Eq. \ref{eqn:u_7d}), each unit has dynamics of the form: